go-goyave/goyave/docs_src/src/guide/basics/requests.md

 Returns the CORS options applied to this request, or `nil`.
 Learn more about CORS [here](../advanced/cors.html).

+The returned object is a copy of the options applied to the router.
+Therefore, altering the returned object will not alter the router's options.

 | Parameters | Return   |
 |------------|----------|
 |            | `string` |